World energy can not

 In the next major section, an example will show how to eliminate these unnecessary costs.

 9) Depending on subsidies and over-supply discounts.
-Much of the solar industry doesn’t correct the above causes of high cost, but, instead, just accepts them and depends on government subsidies and, for Photo-Voltaic panels, temporary discounts available from their government subsidies and overproduction “deals.”
-However, such strategies can not be counted on to save the planet.
+Much of the solar industry doesn’t correct the above causes of high cost, using the principles of this site, but, instead, just accepts them and depends on government subsidies and, for Photo-Voltaic panels, temporary discounts available from their government subsidies and overproduction “deals.”
+Further, soon-to-expire subsidies will discourage innovation or rush un-commercialized concepts into production before the subsidies expire.
+For all these reasons, such strategies can not be counted on to save the planet.

 GENERAL PARTICIPLES FOR DESIGNING LOW-COST PRODUCTS